DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop7/Part_I.md

 ## 4. MCDs
 - The MCD method says that we can infer the dates of each assemblage from this mess if we know the type means.
-- All we do is multiply the vector of 3 type means *m<sub>i</sub>* = [ 2, 29, 9] by the vector of relative frequencies in each assemblage and add the products.
-We get a weighted average, where the weights are the type relative frequnecies.
+- All we do is multiply the vector of 3 ware type manufacturing dates *m<sub>i</sub>* = [ 1780, 1790, 1815] by the vector of relative frequencies in each assemblage and add the products.
+We get a weighted average, where the weights are the type relative frequnencies.
 This is the MCD estimate for each assemblage.
 - Then we sort the assmblagess of the MCD estiamates to see if we see the Gaussian reponses that the model assumes.
 Here is the plot:

 ![](./Images/propMatSortedByMCD.png)